SindhuKasarla/myproject/README.md

 # myproject
-it is my first project
+it is my first project.